ArleneAndrews/tester_katas/README.md

 - go to a site that has multiple items
 - wait for the site to load
 - click one item
 - return to the main page by clicking the back button

+## Find the button
+- go to a shopping site
+- locate all of the buttons (add item, search, etc)
+- Don't forget the drop-downs!